ammarhakim/gkyl-doc/source/gkyl/install.rst

 $HOME/gkylsoft directory.
 If you install it elsewhere, you will need to modify the instructions below accordingly.

-Once you have all dependencies installed, you can build Gkeyll itself by cd-ing to the top-directory in the source::
+Once you have all dependencies installed, you can build gkyl itself by cd-ing to the top-directory in the source::

   cd gkyl

-Gkeyll uses the Waf build system.
+gkyl uses the Waf build system.
 You do NOT need to install waf as it is included with the distribution.
 However, waf depends on Python (included on most systems).
 Waf takes a number of options.
 To get a list do ::